 Many women consider their hair as one of the sources of their beauty, self-esteem, and pride.
 When a woman loses her hair, it can impact her mental health, aesthetics, and general well-being no matter the reason.
-Drs.
-Theodore Staahl (a board-certified facial plastic surgeon) and Kimberly Cockerham (a board-certified oculofacial plastic surgeon) at the Northern California Hair Restoration Centers in Lodi, Modesto and Stockton, CA provide consultations to women at any stage of their hair loss.
+Dr. Kimberly Cockerham (a board-certified oculofacial plastic surgeon) at the Northern California Hair Restoration Centers in Lodi, Modesto and Stockton, CA provides consultations to women at any stage of their hair loss.

 Women experiencing hair loss can be caused by one or a combination of factors, such as: